Walter Willson Cobbett: Music patronage

-During the period of his sponsorship of the chamber music competitions, Cobbett also directly commissioned a number of works from emerging and leading British composers.
+During the period of his sponsorship of the chamber music competitions, Cobbett also directly commissioned several works from emerging and leading British composers.
 Eleven of his commissioned compositions, each in the phantasy form, were composed and published between 1910 and 1912.
 By 1915 another 13 new chamber works "could be credited to Cobbett's activities".
 One of the works commissioned in 1912 was Phantasy String Quintet with Two Violas by Ralph Vaughan Williams, which Cobbett later called "A piece of music which represents so exactly the phantasy as I conceived it that it may well serve as prototype to those who care to write in this form in the future".

 Cobbett was a prolific writer and publicist for chamber music.
 He published articles in The Strad magazine and contributed 60 articles to Grove's Dictionary of Music and Musicians.
-From June 1913 to November 1916 Cobbett was responsible for the issue of a monthly series of 'Chamber Music' supplements, published with each issue of The Music Student, a newsletter produced by the Royal College of Music.
+From June 1913 to November 1916, Cobbett was responsible for the issue of a monthly series of 'Chamber Music' supplements, published with each issue of The Music Student, a newsletter produced by the Royal College of Music.

 After the outbreak of World War I Cobbett served as a member of the Music in War-Time Committee, which sought to safeguard British musicians' interests during the conflict.
 The committee organised concerts at military camps and hospitals, providing paid engagements for musicians and entertainment for serving and wounded soldiers.
 Concerts were also given in social clubs for the wives of armed forces personnel.
 In 1916 the work of the committee was extended to factories, providing lunchtime concerts for munitions workers.

 Cobbett playing with his amateur ensemble; a monochrome image of The Concert Party, a painting by Frank Owen Salisbury (1929).

 In 1918 Cobbett established, at his own expense, a Free Library of Chamber Music in conjunction with the Society of Women Musicians.
 The library was a collection of chamber music, sonatas, trios, quartets and quintets that could be borrowed or purchased.

 Cobbett was the owner of "a fine collection of Cremona violins".
 In 1918 and 1923 he sponsored competitions for violins made by British luthiers.
 Concerts were held at Aeolian Hall by musicians using the submitted instruments, with the audience participating in the voting.